iShares Semiconductor ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, here is a 12-month outlook for SOXX:
+Based on the comprehensive analysis provided, here is a 12-month outlook for SOXX.

 Wall Street Consensus